 As the proposed airport grows in response to demand beyond Stage 1, future delivery may be via a dedicated pipeline.
 A secure, landside delivery point immediately adjacent to the fuel tank farm would be provided.
-Any off-site pipeline would be subject to separate assessments, planning and approval processes.
-Transport for NSW is working on developing options for a fuel pipeline corridor.
+Any off-site pipeline would be subject to separate approval.